Building a global sisterhood to advance human development.

 Catholic Church Extension Society

-Stay connected and sign up for our monthly newsletter
+Stay connected and sign up for our newsletter

 We recommend visiting the following partners and external resources that are important to our work:

 Global Sisters Report is an independent, non-profit source of news and information about Catholic sisters and the critical issues facing the people they serve.
 Our network of journalists report about their lives and works, and sisters write commentary from their perspective.